Ed94/VEFontCache-Odin/docs/guide_architecture.md

 2. Determine the line height
 3. Go through the codepoints: (for each)
     1. Determine the codepoint's script
-    2. If the script is netural (Uknown, Inherited, or of Common type), or the script has not changed, or this is the first codepoint of the shape we can add the codepoint to the buffer.
+    2. If the script is netural (Uknown, Inherited, or of Common type), the script has not changed, or this is the first codepoint of the shape we can add the codepoint to the buffer.
-    3. Otherwise we may have to start a shaping run if we do encounter a significant script change.
+    3. Otherwise we will have to start a shaping run if we do encounter a significant script change.
 After, we can add the codepoint to the post-run-cleared hb_buffer.
     4. This continues until all codepoints have been processed.
 4. We do a final shape run after iterating to make sure all codepoints have been processed.
-5. Set the size of the shape: x is max line width, y is line height multiplied by the line count.
+5. Set the size of the shape: X is max line width, Y is line height multiplied by the line count.
 6. Resolve the atlas_lru_code, region_kind, and bounds for all visible glyphs
 7. Store the font and px_size information.